Quantum circuit compilation with quantum computers: Details of Quantum Annealing for Example I

-With this encoding, we need to simulate the evolution in a Hilbert space whose dimension is $5^{32}$, equivalent to a $75$ qubits system.
+With this encoding, we need to simulate the evolution in a Hilbert space whose dimension is $5^{32}$, equivalent to a $75$ qubit system.
 To reduce the computational complexity of the problem, we restrict the search to the space of circuits that are symmetric under the inversion of the qubit axis.
-This implies building symmetric $4$ qubit equivalence rules and generate the driving Hamiltonian from these transformations, that are listed in Section~\ref{app:trans_rules_1}.
+This implies building symmetric $4$ qubit equivalence rules and generating the driving Hamiltonian from these transformations, which are listed in Section~\ref{app:trans_rules_1}.